Inala, Queensland: History

-Notable ex-teachers include, Dennis Chester (American), Errol Slingsby (rugby league player), Oksana Burke, Ross Mackay, Mrs Alexandra Mackay, Mr Abel, Mrs Ogden.

 Serviceton South State School opened on 2 September 1963 and celebrated its 50th anniversary on 2 September 2013.

 Samoa Methodist Church Inala was established circa 1965.

 Richlands East State School opened on 23 January 1967 in Poinsettia Street.
 It is now within the boundaries of Inala.

 Inala Special School opened on 26 August 1968.
 On 1 January 2007 it was renamed Western Suburbs State Special School.

 Inala State High School opened on 30 January 1962.
 It closed on 15 December 1995 to amalgamate with Richlands State High School to create Glenala State High School on the Inala State High School site.
 Despite the name, Inala State High School was in neighbouring Durack on the north-east corner of Glenala Road and Hampton Street.